YunRoaster/pyRISMAT/README.md

 The original Matlab code will be modified to only to ensure enduring compatibility with the always evolving Matlab environment, bugfixes (if any), and a small modification to save validation data sets from the original code.

-Note that we are maintaining two branches:
+Note that we are maintaining two *main* branches:

-- mlMain--a branch with the original code
+- mlMain--a branch with the original ML code and a few updates
-- main--the main development branch with the python code
+- main--the main development branch with only the python code

 It is envisioned that most users will be interested only in the code on main